varungaddalay-github/Coachable-Varun-Gaddalay-Repository/README.md

-# Coachable Student Repository Github Template
+# Coachable Student Github Template
 A template repository that Coachable students will use in the program for Leetcode and other assignments.

 ## Instructions to fork and setup student repositiory
 - Fork this template repository to your own Github account.
+- Follow the convention for the naming of the forked repo:
+  - `Coachable-[First Name]-[Last Name]-Repository`
 - To maintain privacy, ensure the forked repository is private.
 - Add your these list of coaches (link TBA) as collaborators to your private forked repository, granting access for review and feedback.
   - Example: https://stackoverflow.com/a/64682846/24669812